MicrosoftDocs/power-platform/power-platform/enterprise-templates/finance/sap-procurement/administer/saperp-connector/setup-secure-network-communications.md

 ## Next steps

-Now that you've set up SNC between your On-premises Data Gateway and SAP system, you can:
+Now, SNC is established between your On-premises Data Gateway and SAP system, you can:

 - Implement SNC in your production environment
 - Learn about Microsoft Entra ID using certificates(X.509 user authentication) for SAP

-By following this guide, you've created a fully encrypted connection between your On-premises Data Gateway and SAP system.
-This enhances the security of your SAP integration with Microsoft Power Platform.
+By following this guide, you establish a fully encrypted connection between your On-premises Data Gateway and SAP system, enhancing the security of your SAP integration with Microsoft Power Platform.